Joghur/Screencord/README.md

 **To do**

+ * Removing all security warnings
+ * Stop seeing Dev Tools in Chromium when starting
  * What works when developing doesn't work using app.
 On linux-app this javascript function doesn't work as intended (render.js, line 34):
  `const inputSources = await desktopCapturer.getSources({
     types: ['window', 'screen']
   });`